Spleen is gone. Usually not a subtle finding on history or CT; Howell-Jolie bodies can be a hint on the smear.

 • Asplenic patients are at risk for episodes of rapidly progressive septicemia that are fatal in up to 50% of cases.

-• Asplenic patients should be informed that any illness with fever or severe symptoms without fever could indicate the onset of a lifethreatening infection.
+• Asplenic patients should be informed that any illness with a fever or severe symptoms without fever could indicate the onset of a lifethreatening infection.

 • Asplenic patients in whom fever develops should receive empirical antimicrobial therapy immediately.